msyamkumar/cs220-f20-projects/lab-p13/README.md

 ## Drawing a Fit

-Scatter plots are a good way to visualization correlations.
+Scatter plots are a good way to visualizing correlations.
 We'll often want to overlay the scattered points with a line to represent the approximate relationship.
 This can help us see the pattern underlying the noise.